Meet a Real Life Body-Snatching Parasite

 This is where the easy ride ends.
 Having been shat out by a bird, Curtuteria australis and his friends are about to be consumed by whelks; predatory marine snails with pointed spiral shells.

-To humans, whelks are apparently delicious.
-Perhaps somewhat less so once you know they're riddled with parasites.
-To Curt, whelks are at once terrifying and appealing hosts.
+To some humans, whelks are delicious.
+Even when they know that whelks are riddled with parasites.
+Similarly for Curt, whelks are at once terrifying and appealing hosts.

 Budding is more than a bit weird.
-It involves growing new body parts, then tearing them off so they can develop into entire clones.
+It involves growing new body parts which then fall off so they can develop into entire clones.
 Corals, flatworms, jellyfish and sea anemones are very good at this.

 When you and your clones find yourselves in the intestinal cavity of a whelk, there's really only one exit strategy.